 It’s no secret that the world of blogging is competitive.
 As such, you’ll give yourself a better shot at being seen if you focus on a currently underserved topic.
 Similarly, if you don’t take SEO into consideration, it’s unlikely that new subscribers will find you on search engines.

 Of course, your content quality needs to be top-notch.
 Even so, the best prose won’t catch on without SEO and a unique value-add.

 The beauty of a blog is that you don’t need to limit yourselves to written content.
 Blogs, in general, have evolved into multi-channel platforms, so photos, videos, and podcasts could all be part of your overall content strategy, too.

 If you have a vacation home or even just an extra bedroom, renting with Airbnb could be one of the best side hustles around.
 After all, Airbnb is the most popular peer-to-peer renting platform in the world, making it a great opportunity for good, consistent extra income.

 To get started, all you need to do is sign up and list your space.
 To make your listing pop, take high-quality photos and include as many details and amenities as possible.
 You also might want to consider starting out with a lower rate to entice your first guests.

-How much you can charge overall depends on location, the size of the space and its amenities—like whether it has a dedicated parking space or a pool.
-As you build up positive reviews, you’ll have a better chance at securing a higher rate.
+How much you can charge overall depends on location, the size of the space, and its amenities—like whether it has a dedicated parking space or a pool.
+As you build up positive reviews, you’ll have a better chance of securing a higher rate.